twisted-nematic57/SolveKit/README.md

 ### What format should my solutions be in?
-There are some website-specific (I call it "platform-specific") differences, but generally:
+There are some platform-specific differences, but generally:
  * Keep each solution contained in its own single source file.
 To do this, make only the class that contains the main method public.
-Where the code flows from the main method is platform-dependent.
+Where the execution should flow from the main method is platform-dependent.
  * The name of the class that contains the main method for each solution must follow a certain pattern or otherwise correspond with an identifier for the problem that the solution is for.
 This makes it easy to keep track of what solution it is at a glance.
- * Do not create new packages.
+ * Do not create new packages under the ones that already exist.
 SolveKit depends on the properties of the `.` (and `-`) it receives in command-line arguments from IntelliJ IDEA.

 ### Platform-Specific Differences